wojtex113/100daysoflinux/README.md

 Today (29-04-2023) I've started the #100DaysOfLinux challenge.
 My goal is to finish all courses I have purchased but haven't yet completed and complete many labs during this time.

-I aspire to be a Linux Administrator, which is my main goal, and I'm also considering the possibility of working in Dev/Ops.
+I aspire to be a Linux Administrator, which is my main goal, and I'm also considering the possibility of working in DevOps or SysOps.

 Additionaly, I'm a firefighter in Państwowa Straż Pożarna, where we work 24-hour shifts every three days.
 During my shifts I will try found a few minutes to read or watch something related to this challenge.